 Creating a newsletter sign-up facility either on your website via an in-line form or a pop-up, or as a landing page (see mine, above) is a great way to capture your potential clients’ contact details & stay in touch with them.
-If you can offer something – a % off or some kind of free guide (like my Local SEO guide), that may entice them to sign up.
+If you can offer something – a % off or some kind of free guide, that may entice them to sign up.

 Element #4 | A photograph of you!

 I know, every hates seeing photos of themselves, it’s similar to hearing your own voice on a recording – do I really sound like that??